Grovre/condump/README.md

 # usage
 To use, just put the jar in your server plugins folder.
 Run the server, and edit the config afterwards with a repo and the OAuth token of the repo's owner.

+Make sure to add the permissions "condump.dump" and "condump.wipe" to your roles.
+Wiping requires the dump and wipe roles.

 You can get your GitHub OAuth token in your GitHub settings in the developer settings tab.
 Remember to get a new OAuth token if you make it so yours resets every so often.
 After that, just run /condump and your server's console will be dumped into that repo.

+# commands

+/condump will dump the console log (logs/latest.log) into the designated GitHub repo in the config.

+/conwipe will run /condump and then wipe the latest.log file.
+Should dumping fail, wiping will not continue.
+This may not be used much but it's nice to have for niche moments.

+# errors

-Any errors are from incorrectly setting up the repo.
+Any errors are from incorrectly setting up the repo or config.
 If this happens:

 Try to make a new repo but add a file with anything in it.
 Doesn't matter what's in it.
 For some reason, GitHub stopped some of my requests because of an empty repo.